 Approval of agenda

-Mr. Holland asked that item “Lightwood Road project (including Paradise Point Water)” be moved to end of Old Business and that Executive Session Real Estate be added to the agenda.
+Mr. Holland asked that item “Lightwood Road project (including Paradise Point Water)” be moved to the end of Old Business and that an Executive Session for Real Estate be added to the agenda.
 Mr. MacNabb made a motion to approve the revised agenda and Mr. Haley seconded it.
 The motion passed 3-0.

 Introduction of, and remarks by, invited guests